bibinprofessional/Student-Management/README.md

 -   **Rest Api Integration:** Two apis are written with authentication.
 Only authorized user can access these apis.
 Authorization should be passed in header (token api_key:api_secret).

-    -   **create_student_enrollment:** This is a get api with 4 mandatory params(student_name,enrollment_date,course,email).
-This return the name of the created student enrollment record.
-This can be accessed at
+    -   **create_student_enrollment:** This is a get api with 4 mandatory params (student_name, enrollment_date, course, email).
+This returns the name of the created student enrollment record.
+This Api can be accessed at
     ```
     http://site-name:port-no/api/method/student_management.api.create_student_enrollment
     ```
     -   **get_student_enrollments:** This is a get api with 2 optional params(status,course).
-This return the list of records based on filter.
-If no params are given it returns all created records..
-This can be accessed at
+This returns the list of records based on filter.
+If no params are given it returns all created records.
+This Api can be accessed at
     ```
     http://site-name:port-no/api/method/student_management.api.get_student_enrollments
     ```